Because it did happen.

 It was under Herbert Hoover’s presidency and during the Great Depression that the second great migration happened.

-Black families moved out of the south and up north looking for better economic opportunities.
-This further altering the geographical demographics of the nation.
+Black families moved out of the South and up north, looking for better economic opportunities.
+This migration altered the geographical demographics of the nation.

-Much in part due to the severe economic hardships in prior years and the Republican party’s failure to stop the rising racial violence in the south.
-In 1932 some Black leaders were urging Black Americans to consider voting for Democrats.
-Although in 1932 Franklin D. Roosevelt only won a small handful of black voters, he still managed to win by a landslide.
+Due to the severe economic hardships in prior years and the Republican party’s failure to stop the rising racial violence in the South, in 1932, some Black leaders were urging Black Americans to consider voting for Democrats.
+Although in 1932, Franklin D. Roosevelt only won a small handful of black voters, he still managed to win by a landslide.

-The racist Confederate Democrats of the south were still Democrats, but the black vote was a tossup.
-While initially, Blacks were skeptical about FDR, because at that time the Democrats were still largely a racist party, over the years of his presidency, he managed to win them over.
+The racist Confederate Democrats of the South were still Democrats, but the black vote was a toss-up.
+While initially, Blacks were skeptical about FDR because, at that time, the Southern Democrats were still racist, over the years of his presidency, he managed to win them over.
 FDR’s New Deal and many efforts made by Eleanore Roosevelt, Blacks in the 1930s were finding a new home with the Democratic party.

 Roosevelt openly welcomed them into the Democratic party, despite the racist southern Democrats’ resentment.
 And in FDR’s 1936 campaign, he embraced African American delegates at the Democratic National Convention.
-In 1936 according to Gallup, an unprecedented “76% of Northern blacks voted for Roosevelt.
+As a result, in 1936, according to Gallup, an unprecedented “76% of Northern blacks voted for Roosevelt.

-Based on how little the New Deal actually did for blacks between 1932 and 1936 it seems clear that black voters were attracted to the Roosevelt Democratic ticket.
+Based on how little the New Deal did for blacks between 1932 and 1936, it seems clear that Roosevelt attracted Black voters to the Democratic ticket.
 Not because of what FDR did for them, but what he was perceived to have done for them.
 The Roosevelt Administration’s outreach to Black Americans was unprecedented but widely based on exaggeration and omission.

-By the end of FDR’s presidency, the Northern Democrats and the Southern Democrats held very different ideologies regarding race and civil rights.
+By the end of FDR’s presidency, the Northern Democrats and the Southern Democrats held different race and civil rights ideologies.

 By 1948, the Democratic Party was in shambles.

-The Northern Democrats, who had been living and integrated with Republicans became more progressive and attracted the black vote.
+The Northern Democrats, who lived and integrated with Republicans, became more progressive and attracted the black vote.
 Meanwhile, the Southern Democrats were still the party of the Confederacy, white supremacy, and oppression.

-Just so we’re all clear, up to this point Black people have typically been Republicans in the north.
-Then, as time passed, the Northern Democrats became more progressive, getting the Black voting block to realign with them.
-Meanwhile the Southern Democrats were still racist Confederates who wanted no part in it, which cause a fracture in the Democratic party.
+Just so we’re all clear, up to this point, Black people have typically been Republicans in the north.
+Then, as time passed, the Northern Democrats became more progressive, getting the Black voting block to realign.
+Meanwhile, the Southern Democrats were still racist Confederates who wanted no part in it, which cause a fracture in the Democratic party.